ShamteN/parser-to-map/README.md

 3. The project should compile and the output should be displayed in the "Run" console at the bottom of the IntelliJ IDEA window.

 ## Additional Information
-<p>This program was developed for the 2023 winter semester JAVA Programming course in the Engineering and Data Analysis program at AGH UST.</p>
+<p>This program was developed for the JAVA Programming course as part of the winter semester in the 3rd year of the Engineering and Data Analysis program at AGH University.</p>